E2E Secrets Management

 B. Complete Secret Lifecycle Example

-This example includes: enabling engine, write, read, update, delete, and engine list operations.
+This example includes: enabling engine, write, read, update, and delete operations.

 #!/usr/bin/env python3